jimmiebergmann/AdventOfCode2021/README.md

 # 🎅 Advent of Code 2021 🎄

-Advent of Code 2021 C++20 solutions.
+Advent of Code 2021 C++ solutions.

 ## How to build
 ``` shell